sashaspasojevic/quiz/README.md

-# on the adress https://dancing-malabi-5659f2.netlify.app/ you can look at the work.
+# On the adress https://dancing-malabi-5659f2.netlify.app/ you can look at the work.

 # Getting Started with Create React App